will-iamalpine/EnergyMeter/README.md

 ## Iteration 3 (Final)
 We chose to keep the hardware unchanged for our third milestone for the following reasons:
 * Simplicity keeps the product extensible for future development in the open-source community
-* Little room for improvement in the product design, given we are building atop an existing product
+* Little room for improvement in the current enclosure design, given we are building atop an existing product
-* Hardware is not customer-facing, as it resides in a circuit breaker
+* Hardware is not customer-facing, and resides in a circuit breaker, thus product design is not a priority
+* The team discovered halfway through the second iteration that [Sense](https://sense.com/technology.html), a similar product, currently exists on the market and thus represents a reduced incentive to commercialize.

 ## Future Work
 * Recalibrate for greater current capacity.
 Currently limited to 20A & requires [burden resistor swap & calibration](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino?redirected=true)